 Tricks in disguise: Fools and facts in nature

-A friendly exchange of practical jokes and hoaxes often poses no harm, especially on such a day as April Fools’.
+A friendly exchange of practical jokes and hoaxes often poses no harm, especially on such a day as April Fools’ Day.
 But there are some real tricksters in nature that will fool even the most attentive eyes and ears.

 Disguised as droppings

 Some caterpillars, such those of the giant swallowtail (the largest butterfly found in Canada), resemble bird droppings to evade predation.
-If this disguise isn’t working, the larva everts a defensive organ called the osmeterium that resembles a snake’s forked tongue, to startle its pursuer.
+If this disguise isn’t working, the larva everts a defensive organ, called the osmeterium, which resembles a snake’s forked tongue, to startle its pursuer.

-This species is widespread and its range extends from Central America to the eastern U.S. In Canada, the giant swallowtail is a resident of southwestern Ontario; it is commonly encountered at Point Pelee.
+This species is widespread and its range extends from Central America to the eastern U.S. In Canada, the giant swallowtail is a resident of southwestern Ontario and is commonly encountered at Point Pelee.

 Stellar vocal mimicry

-Steller’s jay is another jay in the Western Hemisphere (found mainly in parts of British Columbia and Alberta) that has an impressive repertoire.
+Steller’s jay is another jay in the Western Hemisphere (found mainly in parts of BC and Alberta) that has an impressive repertoire.
 This species can imitate some mechanical objects, as well as squirrels, cats, dogs, chickens and other birds.

 Not quite a trickster but no less clever as a copycat is the northern mockingbird, a year-round resident of Canada’s southern borders.
-This medium-sized songbird can perform a repertoire of songs from 10–15 birds.
+This medium-sized songbird can perform a repertoire of songs from 10 to 15 birds.
 Continuously building its song library, a male mockingbird may learn 200 songs in its lifetime.

 Rattlesnakes are not the only reptiles capable of producing a rattling noise.
 Eastern foxsnakes and eastern milksnakes imitate the rattle of a rattlesnake by shaking their tail on the ground when threatened.
-Neither of these snakes are venomous nor have a rattle!
-Their tails are pointed, as opposed to the blunt shape of a true rattlesnake such as the eastern massassauga.
+Neither of these snakes is venomous nor has a rattle!
+Their tails are pointed, as opposed to the blunt shape of a true rattlesnake, such as eastern massassauga.

 Unfortunately the combination of habitat loss, roadkill and persecution due to mistaking it for a venomous snake are major threats to these two species in Ontario (milksnakes also occur in Quebec).